Mapsui/Mapsui/README.md

 ## Thanks go to
 - The developers of SharpMap from which this project was born.
+- The contributors to [NTS](https://github.com/NetTopologySuite/NetTopologySuite) and [BruTile](https://github.com/BruTile/BruTile), components that we depend on.
+- [SkiaSharp](https://github.com/mono/SkiaSharp) which we use for all our rendering.
 - Our users.
 Do not underestimate the value of good bug reports and tests.
 - [realinfo](https://github.com/reallinfo) for providing the logo
 - Our fantastic [contributors](https://github.com/Mapsui/Mapsui/graphs/contributors)!